dmitry/bukaha.com/index.md

-**As a solo developer, Bukaha OÜ specializes in creating personalized software solutions.
-Equipped with robust tools.
-I work closely with clients to develop custom software that precisely aligns with their specific needs and requirements.
-Delivering innovative and reliable solutions that empower businesses and drive their success.**
+**I run Bukaha OÜ, a one-person software company.
+I'm a full-stack developer who's best at backend work, but I can also handle DevOps, frontend, UX, and UI.
+I work directly with clients to build software that solves their problems.
+My goal is to make useful tools that help businesses grow.**

 ### Server-side